callstack/react-native-fbads/README.md

 You can skip the _Integrate the SDK_ step of that guide, as you've already integrated the Facebook SDK in previous steps.

+### 5. Testing integration on simulators/devices

+Follow [Facebook's instructions](https://developers.facebook.com/docs/audience-network/guides/test) to add test devices and add test users.

+#### Android

+You can get AAID from the android device/emulator by going to **Settings > Google > Ads**

+#### iOS

+You can get IDFA from the iOS device using a third party app from the App Store.
+For simulators IDFA can be obtained by running this command: `xcrun simctl list 'devices' 'booted'`.

+**Note**: Simulator must be booted.

 ## Usage

 ### Interstitial Ads